fbpx

 Key Takeaways

-However, the Cyclades complex includes many more islands, which will enchant you with their natural beauty, scenic beaches, and rich culture.
+The Cyclades complex (which in English means 'circular islands') includes many more islands than you think, which will enchant you with their natural beauty, scenic beaches, and rich culture.

-Here is a breakdown of all the islands of the Cyclades to help you choose among the stunning island like Santorini or Naxos:
+Here is a breakdown of all the Cycladic islands to help you choose among the stunning islands like Santorini or Naxos:

 Amorgos